Stage 1: Self-Discovery | Life Philosophy

 Locus of control

-Julian Rotter's concept of locus of control, developed in 1954, describes whether you believe outcomes in your life are primarily determined by your own actions (internal locus) or by external forces like luck, fate, or other people (external locus).
+Julian Rotter's concept of locus of control describes whether you believe outcomes in your life are primarily determined by your own actions (internal locus) or by external forces like luck, fate, or other people (external locus).

 People with a strong internal locus of control tend to take more initiative, persist longer in the face of difficulty, and take greater responsibility for outcomes.
-People with a strong external locus tend to feel more helpless in the face of adversity and more dependent on circumstances.
+People with a strong external locus, on the other hand, tend to feel more helpless in the face of adversity and more dependent on circumstances.

 Neither extreme is accurate.
 Life involves both agency and luck.
 But knowing where you naturally sit on this spectrum helps you understand your default relationship with effort and outcome.
 If you lean heavily on external, you might be underestimating your own power.
 If you lean heavily on internal, you might be carrying guilt for things that were never in your control.